 Does this resonate with you?
 Can you relate?
 I’d love to know your thoughts and experiences with all this!
 Share below or feel free to get in touch at firstname.lastname@example.org

 Have you read my blog called “2 Mistakes I Made When Leading Women’s Circles (That I Can Help You Avoid)”?
 If not, click here to discover what you could be doing to be the best facilitator and person you can be!

 Are you a Women’s Circle Facilitator struggling with self doubt, self promotion and bringing women back to your circles consistently?
 Do you want to be able to support more women?

-	I’ve created this resource for you that includes the 10 steps I used to stand out as a women’s circle facilitator, become confident in my offerings, consistently fill up circles and create community, despite having other women’s circles in my area.
+I created this resource for you that includes the 10 key factors that helped me to stand out as a women’s circle facilitator, become confident in my offerings, consistently fill up circles and create community, despite having other women’s circles in my area.